World Through The Lens

 JIGGERMAN Operated a spinning wheel (Jigger) to form the foot (back side) of a ceramic plate

 JOBBER One that buys merchandise from manufacturers and sells it to retailers.
 One that works by the piece (piecework)or at odd jobs.
 A middleman in the exchange of stocks and securities among brokers.
-One who does small jobs or chance work.
+One who does small jobs or chance work - for example farm work.

 JOBMASTER A person who supplied horses and carriages and drivers for hire